 - All files (zip, 2 Mb)

-- A level grades by student characteristics (csv, 17 Kb)
+- A level grade combinations by student characteristics (csv, 18 Kb)

-- Aggregated attainment by local authority and gender (csv, 636 Kb)
+- Attainment and other performance tables measures by local authority and gender (csv, 636 Kb)

-- Aggregated attainment by rurality (csv, 29 Kb)
+- Attainment and other performance tables measures by rurality (csv, 29 Kb)

 - English and maths progress - summary time series (csv, 799 B)